AntelopeIO/antler-proj/docs/usecases.md

 We've decided to use a yaml file to describe the project.
 Yaml is a common storage format and multiple libraries exist to read and write this format.
-Additionally, it's human readable, our project file can editted by and advanced user, and text compares (e.g. via github PRs) make sense.
+Additionally, it's human readable, and our project file can edited by and advanced user, and text compares (e.g. via github PRs) make sense.

-Nominally, the file is named `project.yaml`, though a more windows familiar `.yml` file is supported and the user can directly call out any file (e.g. `silly_project_name.txt`) as the project file.
+Typically, the file is named `project.yaml`, though a more windows friendly `.yml` file is supported and the user can directly call out any file (e.g. `silly_project_name.txt`) as the project file.

 ### The CLI tools

-For the sake of simplicity, we've made antler-proj follow the example of other tools like git, apt, svn, etc. We achieve this with a top level antler-proj executable that calls individual standalone executables for the various commands.
+For simplicity, we've made antler-proj follow the example of other tools like git, apt, svn, etc. We achieve this with a top level antler-proj executable that calls individual standalone executables for the various commands.
 For example `aproj init` calls